percolatestudio/meteor-server-info/README.markdown

 ## Usage

 Install the package, then access /info on your running application.
-By default, the route is protected by a username/password combinbation of insecure:secure-me that you should promptly change.
+By default, the route is protected by a username/password combinbation of insecure:secureme that you should promptly change.

-From the command line, you could run `curl http://insecure:secure-me@localhost:3000/info`.
+From the command line, you could run `curl http://insecure:secureme@localhost:3000/info`.

 ## Configuration